ethan-campbell/WASSAIL/README.md

 # University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model

-**This repository contains the model and analysis code for Campbell et al. (preprint), "Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice", submitted to _The Cryosphere_, doi:TBD.**
+**This repository contains the model and analysis code for Campbell et al. (preprint), "Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice", submitted to _The Cryosphere_.**

 Please contact me at [ethancc@uw.edu](mailto:ethancc@uw.edu) if you have any questions regarding this code.